Evidence based couples therapy is a science-based approach to helping couples.

-Gottman Method Couples Therapy is a structured, goal-oriented, scientifically-based therapy.
-Intervention strategies are based on empirical data from Dr. Gottman’s four decades of research with more than 3,000 couples.
-This research shows us what works to help couples achieve a healthy long-term relationship.
-The Gottman Method Couples Therapy was developed out of this research to help couples:
+Gottman Method Couples Therapy is a structured, goal-oriented, science-based therapy.
+Interventions are based on empirical data from Dr. Gottman's four decades of research with more than 3,000 couples.
+This research shows us what works to help couples achieve a healthy, long-term relationship.
+The Gottman Method was developed out of this research to help couples:

 Learning to love someone means knowing what’s realistic to accept and what’s not.

 "…When we live with a person who is sensitive and responsive to our needs, we feel safe and cared for.
 When that doesn’t happen, however, there are predictable ways we respond, based upon our earliest history.
 These Johnson calls “Dances.”
 When they work, they are like a Tango.
 When they don’t, they are demonic: "Demon Dances.”

 Sue Johnson, Ph.D. is the co-founder of the “Emotionally Focused” model of therapy.
 Emotionally Focused Couples Therapy is an evidence-based couples therapy with demonstrated effectiveness helping couples in over 25 years of clinical research.
 Dr. Johnson describes patterns that couples engage in, in to attempt to meet their intimacy needs.
 Her model helps couples learn what these steps are in their dance, and how to change them.
 What we “think,” we now know most often follows what we feel.
 Feelings engage us, engross us, capture our attention immediately.